 GLOBAL MARKETS-Sterling falls on new Brexit fears, stocks edge higher

-The dollar rose on Tuesday amid concerns about Britain's setting a hard deadline to reach a new trade deal with the European Union, while global equity markets gained, lifted by a resurgent U.S. housing market that bodes well for the economy.
-European stocks fell from record highs and sterling dropped more than 1% as reports that British Prime Minister Boris Johnson was set to put a no-deal exit from the EU back on the table.
+The dollar rose on Tuesday amid concerns about a hard deadline for Britain to reach a new trade deal with the European Union, while global equity markets edged higher, lifted by a resurgent U.S. housing market that bodes well for the economy.
+European stocks fell from record highs and sterling dropped more than 1% as reports that British Prime Minister Boris Johnson was set to put a no-deal EU exit back on the table.

-Johnson will use his control of parliament after last week's resounding election victory to outlaw any extension of the Brexit transition period beyond 2020, a bold move that spooked financial markets.
-The pound traded at $1.3135, down 1.46% on the day, while a profit warning from consumer goods giant Unilever sent its shares down more than 7% and helped push the broader European STOXX 600 index down 0.72%.
+Johnson will use his control of parliament after last week's resounding election victory to ban any extension of the Brexit transition period beyond 2020, a bold move that spooked markets.
+The pound traded at $1.3117, down 1.59% on the day, while a profit warning from consumer goods giant Unilever sent its shares tumbling more than 7% and helped push the broader European STOXX 600 index down 0.68%.

-U.S.-China trade optimism and reassuring Chinese economic data had driven Asian and emerging market stocks to 18-month highs overnight, but stocks tumbled in Europe when markets in London, Frankfurt and Paris opened.
-The resurgence of uncertainty over Britain's departure from the EU on Jan.
+U.S.-China trade optimism and reassuring Chinese economic data had driven Asian and emerging market stocks to 18-month highs overnight, but stocks tumbled in Europe when markets in London, Frankfurt, and Paris opened.
+Renewed uncertainty over Britain's departure from the EU on Jan.
 31 failed to carry through to Wall Street.
-Data showing U.S. homebuilding increased more than expected in November and permits for future home construction surged to a 12-1/2-year high lifted U.S. stocks, albeit modestly.
+Data showing U.S. homebuilding increased more than expected in November as permits for future home construction surged to a 12-1/2-year high lifted U.S. stocks, albeit modestly.

+The S&P 500 eked out a new high, up 28% year to date.
+Cash dividends for the benchmark index are set to post a new quarterly record, passing the $500 billion mark for the first time, according to Howard Silverblatt, the senior index analyst at S&P Dow Jones Indices.

+The benchmark 10-year U.S. Treasury note yielded 1.8906%.
+Euro zone bond yields fell after the British government signaled it was ready to negotiate hard in talks on a trade deal with the EU.

+British gilt yields fell further than elsewhere on the latest Brexit worries.
+The 10-year bond yield dropped 5 basis points to 0.777%.
+Most 10-year euro zone bond yields were 1 to 2 basis points lower , with Germany's 10-year yield at -0.285%, far off a six-month high of -0.217%.

-Oil rose further above $65 a barrel, supported by hopes that the U.S.-China trade deal will bolster oil demand in 2020 and the prospect of lower U.S. crude supplies.
-Brent crude, the global benchmark, rose 59 cents to $65.93 a barrel, while U.S. West Texas Intermediate crude added 64 cents to $60.85 a barrel.
+Oil prices rose more than 1%, supported by hopes last week's preliminary U.S.-China trade deal will bolster demand in 2020, after the prolonged dispute between the world's two largest economies dented global growth and market sentiment.
+Brent crude, the global benchmark, settled up 76 cents at $66.10 a barrel, while U.S. West Texas Intermediate crude added 73 cents to settle at $60.94 a barrel.

 Palladium, which is widely used in catalytic converters for car and truck exhausts, remained a focus, though, as it sped toward $2,000 an ounce for the first time.
 Gold prices were steady.